2

 How much do entry level him jobs pay per hour?

-As of Jul 10, 2026, the average hourly pay for entry level him in the United States is $21.40, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for entry level him in the United States is $21.40, according to ZipRecruiter salary data.
 Most workers in this role earn between $15.62 and $22.60 per hour, depending on experience, location, and employer.

-What are the typical career advancement opportunities for someone starting in an Entry Level HIM position?
+What are the typical career advancement opportunities for someone starting in an entry level HIM position?

 Entry Level HIM positions offer an excellent starting point for a career in health information management, with numerous opportunities for growth and advancement.
 As you gain experience and potentially earn additional certifications, you can move into roles such as HIM specialist, medical coder, data analyst, or even supervisory and management positions within HIM departments.
 Many healthcare organizations also provide ongoing training to help you build your technical and leadership skills.
 Advancement often involves taking on more complex data management responsibilities, overseeing teams, or specializing in areas like compliance or informatics.

-What is the career path in HIM?
+What is the career path in health information management?

-What jobs can I get with an HIM degree?
+What jobs can I get with an entry level health information management degree?

 More about Entry Level Him jobs

 What cities are hiring for Entry Level Him jobs?
-Cities with the most Entry Level Him job openings:

 What are the most commonly searched types of Him jobs?
-The most popular types of Him jobs are:

-What states have the most Entry Level Him jobs?
 States with the most job openings for Entry Level Him jobs include:

 What job categories do people searching Entry Level Him jobs look for?
-The top searched job categories for Entry Level Him jobs are:

 HIM Technician